 Hazardous materials handling requires special care, not only to keep your employees safe but also to adhere to regulations that affect the handling of these materials.
 It’s always a great time to brush up on best practices for hazardous materials handling.
 We’ve put together a list of five necessary best practices for material handling.

-- Understand the Hazardous Materials You Use
+Understand the Hazardous Materials You Use

-- Label Containers Properly
+Label Hazardous Waste Containers Properly

 As part of proper labeling and storage, make sure that staff clean up the work area as soon as they are finished using a substance.
 When the work area is clean, there’s less chance of an accidental spill involving a hazardous substance.

-- Train Employees
+Train Your Employees

-- Manage Storage Areas Carefully
+Continue to Manage Storage Areas Carefully

 Hazardous waste regulations mandate that central storage areas must be maintained properly.
 If your organization overlooks this, you could wind up with steep fines from regulators.

 Best practices for storage areas recommend a dry, cool storage area with adequate ventilation.
 It’s important to keep lids on containers at all times, label hazardous waste as such, and keep all materials properly stored.